-The Ruusbroec Institute Library is a modern and up to date research library with its own fully equipped reading room.
-It houses a large collection of books and journals on the history of religious culture, spirituality and mysticism in the Low Countries.
+The Ruusbroec Institute Library is a modern and up to date research library with a fully equipped reading room.
+It houses a large collection of books and journals on the history of religious culture, spirituality and mysticism in the Low Countries, which is updated continuously.

 The Library is member of the Flemish Heritage Library (Vlaamse Erfgoedbibliotheek) preserving a considerable number of manuscripts and manuscript fragments, incunabula and post-incunabula, early printed books and nineteenth and early twentieth century sources.
 The estimated 40,000 devotional prints in our collection deserve a special mention, many of which are seventeenth and eighteenth century prints from Antwerp.